 “Garage, Private” means a detached accessory building or portion of a main building designed for the parking or temporary storage of automobiles of the occupants of the premises.

 “Gardening for Personal Use” An accessory use that includes the production of fruits, vegetables, spices, and other food plants for personal use.
-Gardening for personal use may include a greenhouse or plant nursery subject to accessory structure regulations.“Grade, finished” means the topographic elevations where the earth meets the building, upon project completion.
+Gardening for personal use may include a greenhouse or plant nursery subject to accessory structure regulations.

+"Good Cause" means incapacitating illness; death; lack of proper notice; unavailability due to unavoidable, unpreventable, or extenuating emergency or circumstance; if a required act causes an imminent and irreparable injury; or acts of nature adverse to performing required acts.

+“Grade, finished” means the topographic elevations where the earth meets the building, upon project completion.
 Excluded from this definition are window wells serving basement rooms.
 Also referred to as "final grade".

 “Grade, natural” means the topographic elevations representing the surface of the ground prior to grading, filling, or other site alterations for a project.
 When natural grade is not readily apparent, an approximation of preexisting conditions using grades on adjacent sites, retaining walls, prior survey maps, etc., may be used as a reference for determining natural grade.
 All such grade approximations shall require the concurrence of the Director.
 Also referred to as "existing grade".

-"Graffiti" means inscriptions, drawings, paintings, or other visual defacing of buildings, structures, or natural features, without the consent of the owner thereof, and which is not otherwise authorized and permitted in the Salt Lake County ordinances.“Guest” means a person paying for staying or receiving services at a bed and breakfast, hotel, motel, resort, or similar facility.
+"Graffiti" means inscriptions, drawings, paintings, or other visual defacing of buildings, structures, or natural features, without the consent of the owner thereof, and which is not otherwise authorized and permitted in the municipal ordinances.

+“Green Space” means open space maintained in a natural, undisturbed, or revegetated condition.

+“Guarantee” means a bond, escrow or irrevocable letter of credit given by the applicant(a) to ensure the proper installation of public infrastructure and improvements.

+“Guest” means a person paying for staying or receiving services at a bed and breakfast, hotel, motel, resort, or similar facility.

 "Guestroom" means a room that is designed for double occupancy by guests, for sleeping purposes.